pymc-devs/pytensor/doc/tutorial/debug_faq.rst

      File "<doctest default[0]>", line 8, in <module>
        f = pytensor.function([a, b], [a * b])

-   HINT: Use the Pytensor flag 'exception_verbosity=high' for a debugprint and storage map footprint of this apply node.
+   HINT: Use the PyTensor flag 'exception_verbosity=high' for a debugprint and storage map footprint of this apply node.

 This is actually so simple the debugging could be done easily, but it's for illustrative purposes.
 As the matrices can't be multiplied element-wise